 The fee is $50 for members and $60 for non-members.
 Cost includes free admission for a separate visit to The Alice Museum.
 Please note that this tour includes walking over some uneven terrain.

-Please note that there are a limited number of seats in two Miner Institute vehicles, which will be filled by the lottery, then subsequent requests from AARCH Staff.
-If you have a vehicle that drives over rough terrain, you may take your own vehicle, and possibly allow for carpooling as well.
+There are a limited number of seats in two Miner Institute vehicles, which will be filled by the lottery.
+If you have a vehicle that handles rough terrain, you may still enter the lottery, but specify your vehicle make/model on your tour request form.